smilevideo/cryptopals/README.md

 # Andrew's cryptopals solutions
-My work (in progress) on the Cryptopals cryptography programming challenges, probably primarily in Javascript
+My work (in progress) on the cryptopals cryptography programming challenges, probably primarily in Javascript

 The challenges are found here: https://cryptopals.com/